gap in the air | Michel Doneda

 Beauty by Design is a result of a partnership collaboration between Edinburgh College of Art and New Media Scotland.
 It also enjoys the support of Sophie Hallette Lace and All Walks Beyond the Catwalk.

 Initiated by Scottish Screen in 2000, the Alt-w Fund is for practitioners based in Scotland to make and develop new artworks, devices and creative applications that challenge the notions of what new media creativity can be.

 The fund supports artists to explore experimental and interactive practice, make use of technology as both medium and message, and recognise the changing role that digital culture has in our society.

-This live large scale audiovisual performance piece is based around the actions and decisions of whistleblower Edward Snowden.
-Focusing on a number of themes relevant to life in the 21st century; loss of faith and security, the hacking of digital media, invasion of privacy and personal sacrifice.
+This audiovisual performance piece is based around the actions and decisions of whistleblower Edward Snowden.
+It focuses on a number of themes relevant to life in the 21st century; loss of faith and security, the hacking of digital media, invasion of privacy and personal sacrifice.

 Snowden revealed that we live in a world in which the privacy of our daily routines is completely compromised.
 Exploring the consequences through electronic sound and acoustic instrumentation, the gestures of the performers will be analysed and interact with real-time visuals.

 3rd & 4th September 2014.

 The term ‘data’ is ubiquitous. its presence can take the form of representations of various facets of our lives.
 Data is a part of the contracts that we make with each other, companies that we deal with, and the fallout of the devices that we use.

 ‘Data’ appears not as information in its own right, but as a lens through which to discuss, and often critique, governments and corporations.
 The reverberations of Big Data controversies suggest that data is developing to be one of the key political issues of our time.